-“The dollar store is a great place to find small boxes and bins to help you group and store loose items.” suggests Julia.
+“The dollar store is a great place to find small boxes and bins to help you group and store loose small items.” suggests Julia.
 “It is also important to consider what you have already and can repurpose.”

 Julia adds that sometimes using unconventional items is the way to go when you either can’t find what you need or want a cheaper alternative.
-When it comes to organizing your closet, Julia suggests using a shoe rack with flat shelves instead of rods, as it can be used to create extra shelving to store folded items in your closet.
-We suggest using egg cartons to store jewelry in if you are looking for an eco-friendly and free hack!
+When it comes to organizing your closet, Julia suggests using a shoe rack with flat shelves instead of rods, as they can be used to create extra shelving to store folded items in your closet.
+We also suggest using egg cartons to store jewelry in if you are looking for an eco-friendly and free hack!

 What works for you won’t work for everyone